-Truthdigger of the Week: Speaker of the U.K. House of Commons John Bercow: Natasha Hakimi
+Truthdigger of the Week: John Bercow, Speaker of the U.K. House of Commons: Natasha Hakimi

 |

-Truthdigger of the Week: Speaker of the U.K. House of Commons John Bercow
+Truthdigger of the Week: John Bercow, Speaker of the U.K. House of Commons

 Posted on Feb 11, 2017